-Examples of corruption in education abound.
-Academic fraud, for instance, is rife in many countries and is regarded as a serious threat to integrity and reliability of certification in higher education.
-Procurement wastage in the education sector, includtransparent manner protects a country's most valuable asset, its children.
+educational funds are invested and administered in a fair and transparent manner protects a country's most valuable as-Everyone can be a victim of corruption.
+Across the board, where set, its children.
 If young people come to believe that school or university admission and marks can be bought, a country's economic and political future is in jeopardy and this entrenches a culture of corruption.
 Students may graduate with poor skills and thus contribute less to the economy and public sector.